 The Tang Dynasty: 唐代 Tángdài (618-907)

 China’s golden age continued through the Tang Dynasty.
 China’s greatest poets, Li Bai and Du Fu, lived in this era.
 Scholarship flourished with education and the publication of many great works of literature and encyclopedias.
-The Tang Dynasty exerted its influence up and down the Silk Road, to Korea, and Japan.
+The Tang Dynasty exerted its influence throughout Central Asia, to Korea, and Japan.
 The Tang capital of Chang’an (modern-day Xi’an) was full of international influence: Persians, Tibetans, Indians, Vietnamese, and Koreans lived and traded in this famous city.

 If you are studying the Chinese language, the very first poem you learn in Chinese will probably be this famous one by Tang poet Li Bai: